Vansh-Coder/rag-chatbot/README.md

 ## Overview

-EduBot is a Retrieval-Augmented Generation (RAG)–powered chatbot application.
+EduBot is a Retrieval-Augmented Generation (RAG)-powered chatbot application.
 Users can upload documents (PDF, DOCX, TXT) as context, then chat with the AI to get answers based on those uploads and chat history.
 The frontend is built with Next.js & Tailwind CSS (hosted on Vercel).
 Authentication is managed via Firebase.
 The backend is a FastAPI service (Python) that handles document ingestion, embedding, vector storage, retrieval, and chat completion (hosted on Render).

 ---